saltstack/salt/doc/topics/tutorials/gitfs.rst

 Branches, Environments, and Top Files
 =====================================

-When using the gitfs backend, branches, and tags will be mapped to environments using the branch/tag name as an identifier.
+When using the GitFS backend, branches, and tags will be mapped to environments using the branch/tag name as an identifier.

 There is one exception to this rule: the ``master`` branch is implicitly mapped